EdoPedrocchi/Exam/README.md

 ## Dataset
-The dataset includes financial indicators (in standardised values) for a sample of 2049 Italian small-medium enterprises (SMEs) in 2018 and information about their status (Flag variable; 0=Active, 1=Defaulted) one year later.
+The dataset includes financial indicators for a sample of 2049 Italian small-medium enterprises (SMEs) in 2018 and information about their status (Flag variable; 0=Active, 1=Defaulted) one year later.

 The variables of the dataset:
 - Flag